 - Ginkgo biloba

-Sunlight is an excellent regulator of the nervous system and it also provides us with vitamin D. To benefit from it, we can sunbathe for 10 to 15 minutes per day, preferably in the morning or late afternoon.
+Sunlight is an excellent nervous system regulator and also provides vitamin D. To benefit from it, you can sunbathe for 10 to 15 minutes every day, preferably in the mornings or late afternoons.

-Walking barefoot on moist earth, dewy grass, beach sand, in a river, in the sea, etc., during at least half an hour a day is the most economic and healthy way to balance our nervous system.
-In addition, it helps us to eliminate elctromagnetic radiation that we absorb in our body from continuous contact with electronic devices.
-We recommend that you test it out, as the results can be noticed from the first day.
+Walking barefoot on moist soil, dewy grass, beach sand, a river, on in the sea for at least half an hour a day is the cheapest and healthiest way to balance your nervous system.
+In addition, it helps eliminate electromagnetic radiation that we absorb from continuous contact with electronic devices.

-Water at different temperatures helps us to balance our nervous system.
-We can do various therapies:
+Water at different temperatures helps balance our nervous system.
+You can do various therapies:

-- In general, always ending a bath with a few seconds of a cold shower is very beneficial.
-We will avoid the head region.
+- Ending a bath with a cold shower is very beneficial.

-- Finally, magnesium sulfate baths (about 100 grams) are very relaxing and revitalizing.
+- Finally, magnesium sulfate baths are very relaxing and revitalizing.